Tex Perkins has played a key role in Australian music.

 Then there’s the Tex, Don & Charlie albums, which saw Perkins joining forces with the legendary Don Walker, Cold Chisel’s pianist and master songwriter and son of the Clarence Valley, and Charlie Owen, previously Australia’s best kept musical secret.

-Now is Tex's exciting new (and long over due) collaboration with Matt Walker (a great artist in his own right) for duo shows.
-It's a blues swamp-groove kinda thing that's a little reminiscent of some of the things in Tex's back catalogue.
+Now is Tex’s exciting new (and long overdue) band with Matt Walker (The Fat Rubber Band).
+It’s a blues swamp-groove kinda thing that’s a little reminiscent of some of the things in Tex’s back catalogue.
 Many new originals inhabit the setlist, but see them now while they still have to flesh out the set with a few Cruel Sea covers!